StanfordVL/iGibson/docs/issues.md

 	libEGL.so (libc6) => /usr/lib/i386-linux-gnu/libEGL.so
 ```

+Make sure EGL is not linked to mesa, because in order for gibson to work, linking to Nvidia's EGL is required.
+For example, this will cause problems: `/usr/lib/x86_64-linux-gnu/libEGL.so -> mesa-egl/libEGL.so`

 If the original installation doesn't work, try the following:

 1. Is nvidia driver properly installed?
 You can check by running nvidia-smi